 68% of Workers Claim That Training and Development Is the Most Important Company Policy (Clear Company)

-Companies that invest in employee training enjoy 24% higher profits versus the companies that don’t.
+Companies that invest in employee training enjoy 24% higher profits than the companies that don’t.
 (HuffPost)

 The above stats reveals undeniable insights on employee training and development.
 Let us further understand more about its importance.

-The 5 Reasons To Employee Training And Development
+The 5 Reasons To Promote Employee Training And Development

 1. Employee Retention: